NHL on ESPN: Final years, and including ABC full-time: 1999–2004

 In 1998, ESPN renewed its contract through 2004 for $600 million, beginning in the 1999–2000 season.
-Under the new contract, ESPN was permitted two exclusive telecasts per team per season, while ABC would also return as broadcast television rightsholder to replace Fox.
+Under the new contract, ESPN was permitted two exclusive telecasts per team per season, while ABC would also return as broadcast television rights holder to replace Fox.

-ESPN's terms of the deal included: up to 200 games a year split between ESPN and ESPN2, the All-Star Skills Challenge, majority of the Stanley Cup Playoffs and the first two games of the Stanley Cup Finals, while ABC's terms included: rights to the NHL All-Star Game, 4 to 5 weeks of regular season action, with three games a week, 6 weekends of Stanley Cup Playoff action, and the rest of the Stanley Cup Finals.
+ESPN's terms of the deal included: up to 200 games a year split between ESPN and ESPN2, the All-Star Skills Challenge, the majority of the Stanley Cup Playoffs, and the first two games of the Stanley Cup Finals, while ABC's terms included: rights to the NHL All-Star Game, 4 to 5 weeks of regular season action, with three games a week, 6 weekends of Stanley Cup Playoff action, and the rest of the Stanley Cup Finals.

-Beginning in 1999–2000 season, ESPN was permitted two exclusive telecasts per team per season.
-When ESPN started broadcasting NBA games on Wednesday and Friday nights in 2002, the weekly hockey broadcasts were moved to Thursday and the broadcasts renamed to ESPN Thursday Night Hockey.
+Beginning in the 1999–2000 season, ESPN was permitted two exclusive telecasts per team per season.
+When ESPN started broadcasting NBA games on Wednesday and Friday nights in 2002, the weekly hockey broadcasts were moved to Thursday and the broadcasts were renamed to ESPN Thursday Night Hockey.

 Following the 2003–04 season, ESPN was only willing to renew its contract for two additional years at $60 million per year.
 ABC refused to televise the Stanley Cup Finals in prime time, suggesting that the Finals games it would telecast be played on weekend afternoons (including a potential Game 7).
 Disney executives later conceded that they overpaid for the 1999–2004 deal, so the company's offer to renew the television rights was lower in 2004.